brendalong/react-make-copy-of-state/README.md

 # React: Make A Copy Of State - Gotcha
 Testing edit data with forms.

 Many examples and tutorials surrounding React include making a copy of state prior to calling `setState()`.
 Ok, I can follow the rules.
-However while for new developers many rules get put on the sidelines until a situation arises when the rule is broken.
+However for new developers many rules get put on the sidelines until a situation arises when the rule is broken.

 Making a copy of state prior to calling `setState()` is one of those rules.